-The sample selection technique used a random sampling technique based on the area (random cluster sampling).
+The sample selection technique used a random sampling technique based on area (cluster random sampling).
 The sample used comes from representatives of the Regional Government from the city level based on the division of the western, central, and eastern parts of Indonesia.
-While determining the number of samples using

-As for the number of samples using the formula N/(1+N.Moe2) (Sutopo, 2010).
-So, from 98 local governments at the city level, the total sample is 28 cities.
+As for the number of samples using the formula N/(1+N.Moe2) (Rao, 1996 on Sutopo, 2010).
+So from 98 local governments at the city level, the total sample is 28 cities.
 While the 28 cities are further divided according to the representation of the number of cities in each region of Indonesia; for the western part of Indonesia, the sample is 20 cities, the central part of Indonesia is six cities, and the eastern part of Indonesia is two cities.

-In order to preserve the identity of each sample, a code will be assigned to every city that is sampled.
-Based on the sampling results, the following is a table of cities and codes for the research samples.
+In order to preserve the identity of each city in the sample, a code will be assigned to each one.
+The table below shows the cities' corresponding codes based on the research's sampling results.